isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-You can call C++ from C, if needed do not forget to convert the error management for C compilers may expect `noexcept` functions:
+You can call C++ from C:

     // in C:
     X call_f(struct Y*, int);

     // in C++:
+    extern "C" X call_f(Y* p, int i)
+    {
+        return p->f(i);   // possibly a virtual function call }

+##### Example

+Consider who will use your C interface.
+C, as language, has no support for exceptions.
+Many compilers allow to compile C enabling exception propagation, but from inside the language it will not be possible to handle those errors.
+It may not be a problem if the C code will be called by C++, but it can be problematic if the error handling is supposed to be done by C or another language.

+You can consider to remap exceptions in another kind of error reporting, as example:

+    // in C:
+    X call_f(struct Y*, int);

+    // in C++:
-    extern "C" X call_f(Y* p, int i) noexcept
+    extern "C" X call_f(Y* p, int i)
     {
         try {
             return p->f(i);   // possibly a virtual function call